 Section 47-3-23 of the law governing the operation of the Teachers Retirement System of Georgia provides that the actuary shall make annual valuations of the contingent assets and liabilities of the Retirement System on the basis of regular interest and the tables last adopted by the Board of Trustees.
-We have submitted the report giving the results of the actuarial valuation of the System prepared as of June 30, 2020.
-The report indicates that annual employer contributions at the rate of 19.98% of compensation for the fiscal year ending June 30, 2023 are sufficient to support the benefits of the System.
-Our firm, as actuary, is responsible for all of the actuarial trend data in the financial section of the annual report and the supporting schedules in the actuarial section of the annual report.
+We have submitted the report giving the results of the actuarial valuation of the System prepared as of June 30, 2021.
+The report indicates that annual employer contributions at the rate of 19.98% of compensation for the fiscal year ending June 30, 2024 are sufficient to support the benefits of the System.
+Our firm, as actuary, is responsible for all of the actuarial trend data in the financial section of the annual report.